| |

 Even Theo (our pup) doesn’t want to venture outside during those dog days.
 He lays on the floor in our kitchen to cool off, or finds a spot directly under the air vents.
 SMART dog!

 So yes, when the dog days hit hard, we find ourselves blending A LOT.
-Smoothies, protein shakes, slushies, and yup, you guessed it….Blackberry Peach Frozen Margaritas!
+Smoothies, protein shakes, slushies, and yup, you guessed it….Fruity Margaritas!
 Because they are so cool, so smooth, and so good on a hot, sunny, dog day of summer.

 You can definitely stock these ingredients in your freezer/refrigerator all summer long.
 You never know when you’re gonna want a frozen margarita, especially during those dog days.